the-mirror-gdp/godot/README.md

 This document also includes guidelines for reporting bugs.

-If you believe your contribution is specific to The Mirror, or is otherwise more niche, you can submit it here, as an issue or pull request.
+If you believe your contribution is specific to The Mirror, or is otherwise more niche, you can submit it here as an issue or pull request.
 Ideally, any contribution submitted to The Mirror's fork of Godot should either be useful to The Mirror or other games similar to The Mirror, meaning real-time 3D games with dynamic content.
 For example, enhancements